RobinBrouwer/gritter/README.md

         products: # => Controller name
           create: # => Action name
             notice: "Custom notice message"

+It's also possible to add default gflash messages.

+    en:
+      gflash:
+        defaults:
+          success: "This is a notification"
+          error: "Something went wrong"
+          create:
+            success: "Successfully created!"
+            error: "Something went wrong.
+Please take a look at the form to see what went wrong."

 Now you can do the following inside your Controller: